brainboard/docs/cloud-design/code-edition.md

 *   **Resource Renaming:** You cannot rename a resource (e.g., changing `resource "azurerm_virtual_network" "vnet-aksc"` to `resource "azurerm_virtual_network" "my_new_vnet"`) directly in the Code Edition panel yet.
 The resource name is a critical part of its identifier within Brainboard.

-    * **How to Rename:** To rename a resource, please use its ID Card.
+    * **How to Rename:** To rename a resource, please use the Resource Configuration panel.
 Brainboard will then automatically propagate this name change throughout your configuration, updating all references to ensure consistency.

     <figure><img src="../.gitbook/assets/DUwYXkansX633iks.png" alt=""><figcaption></figcaption></figure>
-* **Supported Feature Only:** Only Terraform configurations and structures that are supported by Brainboard's GUI (the visual designer and ID Cards) are guaranteed to be preserved.
+* **Supported Feature Only:** Only Terraform configurations and structures that are supported by Brainboard's GUI (the visual designer and Resource Configuration panel) are guaranteed to be preserved.
 * **No Comment Preservation:** Comments in the code are currently not saved or preserved.
 When Brainboard parses and re-generates the code, comments will be stripped out.
 * **No Attribute or Block Order Preservation:** The order of attributes within a resource block or the order of blocks within a file may not be preserved.
 Brainboard will re-generate the code based on its own ordering rules.
 * **Restricted File Edits:** Certain files crucial for Brainboard's operation, such as `providers.tf` or `backend.tf`, are generally not editable or changes might be overwritten.